 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements These procedures included testing the effectiveness of controls relating to management's goodwill impairment assessments, including controls over the determination of the recoverable amount of each CGU or group of CGUs .
-These procedures also included, among others, testing management's process for determining the recoverable amount of each CGU or group of CGUs, including evaluating the appropriateness of the discounted cash flow models, testing the completeness and accuracy of underlying data used in the models and evaluating the reasonableness of the key assumptions used by management.
-Evaluating the reasonableness of production volume, product pricing and operating costs involved considering the past performance of the CGU or group of CGUs, as well as economic and industry forecasts, as applicable.
-Professionals with specialized skill and knowledge were used to assist in the evaluation of the appropriateness of the discounted cash flow models, and the reasonableness of terminal multiples and discount rates.
+These procedures also included, among others, testing management's process for determining the recoverable amount of each CGU or group of CGUs or group of CGUs, including evaluating the appropriateness of the discounted cash flow models, testing the completeness and accuracy of underlying data used in the models and evaluating the reasonableness of the key assumptions used by management.
+Evaluating the reasonableness of product pricing and operating costs involved considering the past performance of the CGU or group of CGUs, as well as economic and industry forecasts, as applicable.
+Professionals with specialized skill and knowledge were used to assist in the evaluation of the appropriateness of the discount rates.